Rawatdhiru/Bank-Churn-Analysis-/README.md

+Tech stack I'm Using here is EXCEL POWER BI MYSQL

 Attached herewith is the PowerPoint presentation for enhanced clarity and understanding.
 Furthermore, comprehensive insights are encapsulated within the Q&A documentation sheet housed within the repository.
 Additionally, a project dashboard has been included for your perusal.